 The Lute Rental Program remains active during COVID-19.

 Over the course of 2020 and into 2021 the Lute Rental Program has continued serving LSA members in spite of the pandemic.
-We hope we may keep doing so during the still uncertain times ahead.
+We hope to keep doing so during the still uncertain times ahead.
 The directives of federal, state, and/or local public health authorities could, in a worst-case scenario, lead us to suspend shipping and receiving lutes in certain areas.
-So far it hasn’t come to that and, with vaccination against COVID-19 now becoming widespread, we remain optimistic that it won’t.
+So far it hasn’t come to that and with vaccination against COVID-19 now becoming widespread, we remain optimistic that it won’t.
 The safety of our renters remains paramount.
-If you rent a lute, we will give you instructions for receiving and returning it safely.
+If you rent a lute, we will make sure you can receive and return it safely.

 About the Lute Rental Program